Two Rocks: History

 A large bushfire in the area in 1991 destroyed many dwellings in the suburb.
 Large parts of the suburb were also affected by a major bushfire in December 2019.
 The fire, which burnt over 14,000 ha over several days, came close to Two Rocks Primary School.

 On 24 May 2023, an unnamed 15-year-old shot three times into a classroom at the Atlantis Beach Baptist College.

-In late 2025, construction of a new shopping centre on the former site of Atlantis Marine Park commenced with an intended completion date in mid-2026; the development had faced widespread opposition from the community due to the heritage value of the site.
+In late 2025, construction of Two Rocks Village, a new shopping centre on the former site of Atlantis Marine Park commenced, with the centre opening in June 2026; the development had faced widespread opposition from the community due to the heritage value of the site.